steevanb/doctrine-read-only-hydrator/README.md

 When you retrieve data with Doctrine, you can get an array with values, or a fully hydrated object.

-Hydratation is a very slow process, who return same instance of entity if several hydratations have same entity to hydrate.
+Hydration is a very slow process, who return same instance of entity if several hydrations have same entity to hydrate.
 It's fine when you want to insert / update / delete your entity.
 But when you just want to retrieve data without editing it (to show it in list for example), it's way to slow.

 If you want to really retrieve data from your database, and don't get UnitOfWork reference, with Doctrine hydration you can't, cause each request will not hydrate a new entity with data taken in your query, it will return the first hydrated entity.